nihpo/SynthHealthData/README.md

 * obtain regulatory approval for new *drugs* and *medical devices*.

-We empower Business Users to become Citizen Developers.

-We present a Python-based platform that generates Synthetic CDISC Clinical Trial Data.
+In this repository you can analyze and download the Python-based software that generates unencumbered Synthetic Health Data at scale, on demand.

-The platform programmatically generates realistic synthetic patients (“SynthPatients”) that have a complete synthetic health record (“SynthPHR”).
+The platform programmatically generates realistic synthetic patients (“SynthPatients”) that have a complete synthetic Personal Health Record (“SynthPHR”).
 SynthPatients live in a series of geographically-accurate synthetic cities (“SynthCity”).
 SynthPatients are then randomly selected to participate in synthetic Clinical Trials (“SynthTrials”).
 Platform users can define the parameters of a clinical trial and the platform generates all SDTM domains for the desired number of subjects.

+Once the synthetic Trial is finished, you can generate a Synthetic submission to a Health Agency.

 ## Create Unencumbered Synthetic Health Data at Scale

+The synthetic data this code generates is:
-100% scientifically valid (LOINC, SNOMED-CT)
+* 100% scientifically valid (LOINC, SNOMED-CT)

-Real World Data (devices; drugs; US providers)
+* Includes Real World Data (devices; drugs; US providers)

 Synthetic data significantly reduces time to:
 * Test, validate trial software
 * Predict, solve trial data issues early
 * Compile trial data into full submission
+* "Walk" SynthPatients through SynthTrials

-Enroll SynthPatients in SynthTrials and build a full SynthSubmission for end-to-end test, QA, validation
+* Perform end-to-end test, QA, validation

 ## The Problem we Solve